LeeYuan19/app-dev/README.md

 ### Why I Like It:
 Great storyline
-Strong character development
+Great character development time by time
-Entertaining performances
+Entertaining Love Story and Slice of life

 “A heartfelt series with unforgettable moments.”